slavatrofimov/Synthea-OMOP-on-Synapse/README.md

 **[Azure Synapse Analytics](https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-what-is)** is a massively scalable, cloud-based analytics platform that brings together enterprise data warehousing, data engineering and Big Data analytics.

+**[Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/introduction)** is a cloud-based data integration service that allows you to create data-driven workflows for orchestrating data movement and transformation at scale.

+**[Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction)** is a cloud-based storage platform that serves as the foundation for building enterprise data lakes.

 ## Solution Architecture <a name="architecture"></a>

 The solution leverages several resources in Microsoft Azure: